bharathjanumpally/metricReportingService/README.md

 1) Clone this project
 2) Open Eclipse/Spring tool suite/ Intellige
-3) Import Maven project and select this project
+3) Import project as Maven project and select this project
 4) Run the Application using Run as Spring boot application
 5) This project currently running at localhost:8080.
 Now open the Postman
 6) Select Post , and add URL "localhost:8080/metric/{Key}" , lets say key is "Indigo" .